sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_1.md

 3) Contemporary reviewers prefer discussion and ﬁxing code over reporting defects.
 4) Tool supported review provides the beneﬁts of traceability, when compared to email-based review, and can record implicit measures, when compared to traditional inspection.
 The rise in adoption of review tools provides an indicator of success.

-Additionally, they developed a new measure of the degree to which reviews spreads knowledge across the development team.
-This measure provides a quantiﬁcation of knowledge spread that has previously only had experiential support.
+Additionally, they developed a new measure of the degree to which reviews spreads knowledge across the development team which quantifies the knowledge spread.
+Using this measure to explore the projects they found that review increases the number of distinct ﬁles a developer knows about by 66% to 150% depending on the project.

 8. What did you **not understand** of this paper?

+Since the contemporary projects did not record the number of defects found during review the authors defined three alternative measures of review effectiveness.
+We did not fully understand how exactly they came up with these alternative measures and why they believe these measures provide an approximations of review effectiveness.